bdteo/bdteo.github.io/content/blog/understanding-class-namespace-changes-shopware-6-5-developers-guide/index.md

 ### Observations

-Storing media paths in the database can improve performance by reducing computation overhead.
+Storing media paths in the database improves performance by reducing computation overhead.
 It also provides more consistency and reliability in media handling.

 ## 3. Method Update in `AvailableCombinationLoader`